Last Updated on May 19, 2022 by Grow with Bovees

 Adding some plant food or flower food to your flower water is also a good investment.
 Organic fertilizer is great to use.

 Add A Copper Coin or Hydrogen Peroxide

 A copper coin placed in the water is thought to prolong the life of some flowers.
-The copper acts as an acidifier, which will delay the production of any bacteria, thereby making the blooms last longer.
+The copper acts as an acidifier, which will delay the production of any bacteria, thereby making the blooms last up to five days longer.

-Adding a little food grade hydrogen peroxide to the water, will help to prevent contamination of the water so that decay is delayed.
+Adding a little food grade hydrogen peroxide to the flower water, will do the same job.

 Use a Spray For Flowers to Last Longer

 Using an anti-transpirant spray on your cut flowers is another method for making them last longer.

 This is a clear, protective coating that reduces the amount of moisture that can escape through the foliage of the plant.

 It is a clear soft and flexible film that you won’t notice, but has a considerable effect on the moisture loss of your cut blooms.